FTAndy/new-blog/pages/posts/system-design-log-system.md

 Some critical product components include:

 1. client SDK: event; performance; error; replay; route;
+2. data format: JSON; ProtoBuf; MessagePack; Thrift;
-2. big data process storage: Kafka; ClickHouse; PostgreSQL
+3. data process and storage: Kafka; ClickHouse; PostgreSQL
-3. big data retrieve: session replay; product heatmap; error tracking; performance waterfall; customize SQL Graph
+4. data management: session replay; product heatmap; error tracking; performance waterfall; customize SQL Graph
-4. alert and monitor: data threshold; third-party integration; cron job
+5. alert and monitor: data threshold; third-party integration; cron job

 The monitor system is complex and valuable for products especially in Big companies since this type of data represents your product and not every company wants to share its secret with Sentry.io.
 Based on this, instead of using a public service company like Bytedance rather hire a group of engineers at the cost of billions of dollars to fork and develop the open-source version of Sentry.io.